quarto-dev/quarto-web/docs/publishing/_publish-command.md

       url: "{{< meta provider-publish-url >}}"
 ```

+If you have an existing {{< meta provider-name >}} site that you want to publish to, you should manually create a `_publish.yml` file that looks like the example above, but with the appropriate `id` and `url` values for your site.

-Account information is not stored in this file, so it is suitable for checking in to version control and being shared by multiple publishers.
+Account information is not stored in `_publish.yml`, so it is suitable for checking in to version control and being shared by multiple publishers.

+### Options

 You can customize the behavior of `quarto publish` by providing the following command line options: